 Wheat lifted on spring planting concerns

+- Brazil's soybean harvest is poised for a record yield, pressuring the US oilseed market.

-CHICAGO: Chicago wheat futures gained on Wednesday, following the Minneapolis Grain Exchange's hard red spring wheat higher on concerns that dryness across the U.S. Great Plains could impact spring wheat plantings.
+CHICAGO: Chicago wheat futures gained on Wednesday, following the Minneapolis Grain Exchange's hard red spring wheat higher on concerns that dryness across the US Great Plains could affect spring wheat plantings.

-Chicago corn gained ahead of the U.S. Department of Agriculture's monthly supply and demand report on Friday that is expected to show strong exports further drawing down corn stockpiles.
-Soybeans slid as South American harvest progresses.
+Chicago corn gained ahead of the US Department of Agriculture's monthly supply and demand report on Friday, which is expected to show strong exports further drawing down corn stockpiles.
+Soybeans slid as the South American harvest progressed.

-Spring wheat planting across the upper Great plains in the United States and the Canadian prairie has been hampered by extreme dryness that could negatively impact yields, said Brian Hoops, senior market analyst at Midwest Market Solutions, noting that some farmers could move away from wheat seedings.
+Spring wheat planting across the US Upper Great plains and Canadian prairie has been hampered by extreme dryness that could negatively affect yields, said Brian Hoops, senior market analyst at Midwest Market Solutions, noting that some farmers could move away from wheat seedings.

 Meanwhile, corn and soybeans struggled to find direction as traders watch for the USDA to adjust grain usage in its monthly supply and demand assessment.

-The agency may wait to see if grain exports catch up with recent sales before reducing stocks, said Joe Vaclavik, president of Standard Grain.
+The agency may wait to see whether grain exports catch up with recent sales before reducing stocks, said Joe Vaclavik, president of Standard Grain.

 "We've still got a lot of shipping to do, in terms of corn, if we're going to get anywhere near these targets," he said.

-Brazil's soybean harvest is poised for a record yield, pressuring the U.S. oilseed market despite rain delays.
+Brazil's soybean harvest is poised for a record yield, pressuring the US oilseed market.

+Brazil looks to export 16.3 million tonnes of soybeans in April, up from 14.2 million acres a year ago, as well as 22,000 tonnes of corn, according to Brazilian grain export association ANEC.

-Meanwhile, U.S. corn markets rose on delays in Brazil's second-crop corn planting that could potentially trim yields by an estimated 3.6% this year, Agroconsult said.
+The US corn markets found support as Brazil's second-crop corn planting could see yields trimmed by an estimated 3.6% this year, Agroconsult said.